openstack-archive/nova-powervm/README.rst

 The IBM PowerVM hypervisor provides virtualization on POWER hardware.
 PowerVM admins can see benefits in their environments by making use of OpenStack.
-This driver (along with a Neutron ML2 compatible agent and Ceilometer agent) will provide capability for admins of PowerVM (which encapsulates PHYP and Virtual I/O Servers) to use OpenStack natively.
+This driver (along with a Neutron ML2 compatible agent and Ceilometer agent) will provide capability for admins of PowerVM to use OpenStack natively.

 Problem Description
 ===================

-As a new ecosystem evolves around the POWER platform, there is not an OpenStack driver that meets all of the needs for that ecosystem.
-The work done here is to build a PowerVM driver in within the broader community.
-This will sit alongside the existing libvirt driver utilized by PowerKVM environments.
+As ecosystems continue to evolve around the POWER platform, a single OpenStack driver does not meet all of the needs for the varying hypervisors.
+The work done here is to build a PowerVM driver within the broader community.
+This will sit alongside the existing libvirt based driver utilized by PowerKVM environments.

 This new driver must meet the following: